dwisianto/github-bak2021-03/b5/b19/README.md

 Art by Morfina
 </pre>

 ## July 4

 ### Passage-based Document Retrieval

-a document can be deemed relevant to a query even if it contains a very short passage of text with pertinent information This fact has motivated work on passage-based document retrieval:
+A document can be deemed relevant to a query even if it contains a very short passage of text with pertinent information.
+This fact has motivated work on passage-based document retrieval:
 document ranking methods that induce information from the document’s passages.
 However, the main source of passage-based information utilized was passage-query similarities.